 I sit down and let them talk about the issues that they have.
 There is that barrier – a doctor/patient relationship and you can’t open it, so I always talk about seeing somebody outside, a counsellor, not a psychiatrist just someone who can sit down with them and talk to them about what they can expect, and how they could deal with their emotions.
 That is helpful.

-I do also think that some complimentary therapy can help, to help relax.
-Not sure that it’s very high element of importance in treatment because they are complimentary by nature and by name.
+I do also think that some complementary therapy can help, to help relax.
+Not sure that it’s a very high element of importance in treatment because they are complementary by nature and by name.
 You cannot be complimentary and be the centre of things.
 But anything that helps them feel relaxed.